 As Director of the Center for Holocaust and Genocide Studies, Dr. Frey has spearheaded efforts to increase awareness and understanding of the phenomenon of genocide, its history, and means of prevention at West Point, at other service academies, and throughout the Department of Defense.
 He has created inter-academy networks; facilitated projects, research and workshops involving academe, NGOs, museums, foundations, and the DoD; and helped develop innovative materials for teaching military audiences about mass atrocity.

-With the support of Fulbright-Hays, DAAD, Mellon Foundation, Harriman Foundation, and ACLS fellowships, he earned his Ph.D. in Central European History at Columbia University in 2003.
-Dr. Frey came to West Point after teaching at Columbia as a Lecturer from 2003-2004.
+With the support of Fulbright-Hays, DAAD, Mellon Foundation, Harriman Foundation, and ACLS fellowships, he earned his Ph.D. in Central European History at Columbia University in 2003., where he also taught as a Lecturer from 2003-2004.
 I.B.
-Tauris will publish his manuscript, Jews, Nazis, and the Cinema of Hungary: The Tragedy of Success, 1929-44, in 2012 or early 2013.
+Tauris will publish his manuscript, Jews, Nazis, and the Cinema of Hungary: The Tragedy of Success, 1929-44, in 2015.
 His articles have appeared in numerous edited volumes, including the award-winning Cinema and the Swastika, and journals such as the Journal of Contemporary History, the Hungarian Studies Review and Nationalities Papers.
 Most recently, he co-authored Ordinary Soldiers: A Study in Law, Ethics and Leadership.

-His new research involves human rights, espionage, deportations, show trials and the rhetoric and memory of the Holocaust using newly declassified records of the State Department's post-World War Two Treaty Violations [TREVI] Program, a previously classified spy ring known as "the Pond", and Hungarian National and State Security Archives.
+His current research involves human rights, espionage, deportations, show trials and the rhetoric and memory of the Holocaust using newly declassified records of the State Department’s post-World War Two Treaty Violations [TREVI] Program, a previously classified spy ring known as “the Pond”, and Hungarian National and State Security Archives.
 He was a Fulbright Scholar in Hungary in 2012.
-His research in Hungary is supported by grants from the Department of Defense and the Lantos Foundation for Human Rights and Justice, and the American-Hungarian Fulbright Commission.
+His research in Hungary is supported by grants from the Department of Defense, the Lantos Foundation for Human Rights and Justice, and the American-Hungarian Fulbright Commission.
 His West Point projects are supported by the Army Research Office and the Defense Advanced Research Projects Agency.